Large deviations in statistics of the convex hull of passive and active particles: A theoretical study: Minimal-action trajectories have constant speed

 \section{Minimal-action trajectories have constant speed}

 In this appendix we show that the optimal paths have constant speed.
-We will show it for active particles with rate function $\Phi$, and treat Brownian motion as a particular case in which $\Phi(z) \propto z^2$).
+We will show it for active particles with rate function $\Phi$, and treat BM as a particular case in which $\Phi(z) \propto z^2$).
 For concreteness, we treat the case $d=3$, but the proof immediately extend to any dimension.

 The action of a trajectory of an active particle in $d=3$, corresponding to the coarse-grained equation \eqref{LangevinCoarseGrained}, is \be s\left[\vec{r}\left(t\right)\right]=\int_0^T\Phi\left(\sqrt{\dot{x}^{2}+\dot{y}^{2}+\dot{z}^{2}}\right)\, dt \, . \ee Consider a given curve in the $xyz$ space, represented in parametric form by $(x_{0}\left(s\right), y_{0}\left(s\right), z_{0}\left(s\right))$ with $0 \le s \le 1$.
-Then all time-dependent trajectories that follow this curve can be written in the form \be (x\left(t\right), y\left(t\right), z\left(t\right)) = (x_{0}\left(f(t)\right), y_{0}\left(f(t)\right), z_{0}\left(f(t)\right)) \ee for some monotonically-increasing function $f:[0,1]\to[0,1]$ that satisfies $f(0)=0$, $f(1)=1$.
+Then all time-dependent trajectories that follow this curve can be written in the form \be (x\left(t\right), y\left(t\right), z\left(t\right)) = (x_{0}\left(f(t)\right), y_{0}\left(f(t)\right), z_{0}\left(f(t)\right)) \ee for some monotonically-increasing function $f:[0,1]\to[0,T]$ that satisfies $f(0)=0$, $f(1)=T$.

 Restricting ourselves to trajectories that follow such a curve, we rewrite the action \eqref{actioneq} as a functional of the function $f$.
 By using the chain rule in \eqref{actioneq} one obtains \be s\left[\vec{r}\left(t\right)\right]=\int_0^T\Phi\left( \dot{f} \sqrt{x_0'^{2}+y_0'^{2}+z_0'^{2}} \right)\, dt \ee where we use the shorthand notation $x_0' \equiv x_0'(f(t))$, and similarly for $y_0'$ and $z_0'$.
 The Lagrangian $L=\Phi\left( \dot{f} \sqrt{x_0'^{2}+y_0'^{2}+z_0'^{2}} \right)$ does not explicitly depend on time $t$, so the Hamiltonian $H$ is conserved.
 In order to calculate $H$, we calculate the conjugate momentum of $f$,